ohmae/mmupnp/README.md

 ## Feature
 - Pure Java implementation.
-- Available in both Java application and Android apps
+- Available in both Java application and Android apps.
 - Easy to use
 - High response

+Of course, this also can be used from kotlin.

 ## Requirements
 - Java SE 7 or later